Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

     }
     delay(500)
-    request.cancel() // cancel processing of the request delay(1000) // delay a second to see what happens println("main: Who has survived request cancellation?")
+    request.cancel() // cancel processing of the request println("main: Who has survived request cancellation?")
+    delay(1000) // delay the main thread for a second to see what happens
 //sampleEnd
 }
 ```